Mattress Buying Guide

 Is there a standard Single size mattress?

-Yes there is a standard UK size, but there is also a longer European standard size; this information will be in the product details of your preferred bed and will narrow down your options.
+Yes there is a standard UK size (190L x 90W cm), but there is also a longer European standard size (200L x 90W cm); this information will be in the product details of your preferred bed and will narrow down your options.

 What sort of mattresses do GLTC offer?